 RESUMPTION OF NORMAL FLIGHT OPERATIONS IN THE AIRSPACE OVER THE BLACK SEA TASK FORCE (BLACK SEA TF)

+Establishment December 2015, EANPG Conclusion 57/01

 Terms of Reference

 The resumption of normal flight operations in the airspace over the Black Sea was agreed by EANPG Conclusion 57/01 as an important objective.
 It was agreed to create a Black Sea Task Force (BSTF) to support the ICAO initiative to progressively normalize the air traffic flow in the airspace over the Black Sea and create the necessary co-ordination mechanism to enable and implement operational and technical solutions mutually acceptable to all parties.
 It was also agreed that any such arrangement and identified tasks would be conducted under the umbrella of ICAO and in full compliance with the ICAO Chicago Convention and its Annexes, and relevant ICAO and UN Assembly Resolutions.